Krugers123/Manifest-Symbiozy-2025/README.md

 HumansAI is an independent research project exploring long-horizon stability in human–AI dialogue.

+The project focuses on detecting and analyzing **relational drift** — a gradual divergence between an AI system’s response trajectory and the original intent of the human participant during extended interaction.

+As AI systems move toward longer contexts, multi-agent environments, and deeper integration into real workflows, maintaining **relational stability over time** becomes increasingly important for safe and effective human–AI collaboration.

+---

 ## Core Research Modules

-LTP – Latent Threshold Protocol
+**LTP — Latent Threshold Protocol**
-Early detection of trajectory instability in dialogue.
+Early detection of trajectory instability in dialogue before drift becomes visible to participants.

-ASA – Asymmetric Stability Architecture
+**ASA — Asymmetric Stability Architecture**
-External observability layer preserving human decision authority.
+External observability layer designed to preserve human decision authority and detect instability outside the model’s internal reasoning.

-OCSP – Organizational Cognitive Stabilization Protocol
+**OCSP — Organizational Cognitive Stabilization Protocol**
-Framework for modeling stability in complex human–AI systems.
+Framework for modeling stability and coherence in complex human–AI systems and collaborative environments.

+---

-## Conceptual Foundations
+## Key Concepts

-Relational Drift
-Symbiotic Coherence
-Human–AI Complementarity
+**Relational Drift**
+Gradual divergence between the evolving trajectory of AI responses and the human participant’s original intent.

+**Symbiotic Coherence**
+A state in which human reasoning and AI responses remain aligned across long interaction horizons.

+**Human–AI Complementarity**
+The principle that human and artificial cognition operate most effectively when their roles remain structurally distinct but cooperative.

+---

 ## Repository Structure

-/ASA – architecture overview
+/ASA — architecture overview and design documentation
-/LTP – protocol versions and documentation
+/LTP — protocol versions and technical documentation
-/OCSP – system modeling framework
+/OCSP — system modeling framework
-/docs – diagrams and supporting documents
+/docs — diagrams and supporting documents
-/archive – historical and philosophical texts
+/archive — historical and philosophical texts related to Symbioza research

+---

+## Research Context

+HumansAI is part of the broader **Symbioza 2025** research initiative exploring long-term human–AI interaction and the emergence of stable cognitive cooperation between humans and artificial systems.

+The project is based on empirical observations derived from extended dialogue sessions with frontier AI models.

+---

-## Project lead
+## Project Lead

 Mieczysław Kusowski
-Independent Researcher, Poland
+Independent Researcher — Poland

-HumansAI | Relational Stability | Research
+HumansAI | Relational Stability Research
-Human safety in AI interaction |
+Human safety in AI interaction

+☕⚡🪐
-☕⚡🪐 #Symbioza2025 #ProjectHumanAI
+#Symbioza2025 #ProjectHumanAI